Original Title: O Mecanismo

 NOTE: This is the review of the Season 1.
-The review of Season 2 is coming soon with a deeper analysis of the case.
+The review of Season 2 is Here.

 Created by José Padilha, the director of both Elite Squad movies, the 2014 Robocop and executive producer of Narcos, the series depicts the Operation Car Wash, the investigation of a big scheme of corruption involving public companies, big contractors and people in the highest places of the government.

 As I first wrote the review, I read some articles available in the main Brazilian media and most the reviews and critiques were of two or three episodes, but I believe we must watch at least one full season to have a proper/more complete view of the work (unless it is too bad to keep watching).

 Amidst the reviews, there was also news about leftists mad at the series, some even canceling the Netflix account.
 There were people calling Padilha names and saying he is a “closet right-winger”.